Frank Serpico: Testimony before the Knapp Commission

-In October, and again in December 1971, Serpico testified before the Knapp Commission:
+In October and December of 1971, Serpico testified before the Knapp Commission:

 Through my appearance here today ...
 I hope that police officers in the future will not experience ... the same frustration and anxiety that I was subjected to ... for the past five years at the hands of my superiors ... because of my attempt to report corruption.
 I was made to feel that I had burdened them with an unwanted task.
 The problem is that the atmosphere does not yet exist, in which an honest police officer can act ... without fear of ridicule or reprisal from fellow officers.
 Police corruption cannot exist unless it is at least tolerated ... at higher levels in the department.
 Therefore, the most important result that can come from these hearings ... is a conviction by police officers that the department will change.
 In order to ensure this ... an independent, permanent investigative body ... dealing with police corruption, like this commission, is essential ...

-Serpico was the first police officer in the history of the New York City Police Department to step forward to report, and subsequently testify openly about, widespread, systemic corruption payoffs amounting to millions of dollars.
+Serpico was the first police officer in the history of the NYPD to step forward to report and subsequently testify openly about widespread payoffs to corrupt officers amounting to millions of dollars.